UWA-IoT-training/MLBE-IoT/README.md

 e.
 Any tools, resources and code needed

+## Draft outline (3 hrs per day)

+### Day 1
+1. Introductions

+2. Elements of a COTS data collection system: microprocessor, sensors, communications, power, storage, code (data and settings), enclosure.

+Activity: identify parts, understand supply chain, costs, look at spec sheets

+3. Introduction to breadboards, multimeter and oscilloscope.
+Risk assessment.

+Activity: build simple circuit

+### Day 2
+1. Introduction to the microcontroller and parts for the demo (ESP32??) and sensor (camera?)

+Activity: Load code onto the microcontroller

+2. Getting data off the microcontroller

+### Homework over the weekend
+Self practice to make their microcontroller work and to explore using it (change settings)

+### Day 3
+1. Exploring comms options

+Activity: get various comms options working and troubleshooting

+2. Discuss power/ battery, data and storage options

+Activity: Collecting and viewing data collected

+### Day 4
+Activity: Everyone to demo their device and describe what they learned and what questions they have

+1. Putting it all together: describe/ demo 3D printing

+2. Describe next steps: minaturisation, reliability, etc.

+3. Wrap up - what we learned, what we wished we'd learned, how to run the next course

 ## Prior to the course each participants must do the following:

 1. Join the course Teams account